-Revisions to the P-QAPP in response to project-specific issues or other issues identified after November 18, 2020, or comments on the enclosed document will be addressed as part of the FY 2022 P-QAPP update.
+Revisions to the P-QAPP in response to project-specific or other issues identified after September 3, 2021, which includes comments on the enclosed document, will be completed as part of the FY 2023 update.

 If you have any questions or require additional information, please contact Rich Bonczek at (859) 219-4051.